 State Scenic Waterway

 In early 2016 Governor Kate Brown designated the Molalla River as a "State Scenic Waterway".
 This designation is different than a congressionally designated Wild and Scenic River.
-Both designations however are very helpful in protecting the river corridor, the wildlife that call it home, the natural scenery, low impact recreational opportunities, and free flowing nature of the river.
+Both designations however help safeguard the river corridor, the wildlife that call it home, the natural scenery, low impact recreational opportunities, and free flowing nature of the river.
 One difference is that the state designation does not include the Table Rock Fork that has been proposed by locals and congress.
-A map of the State Scenic Waterway is available on the Oregon Parks and Recreation Dept website additional info here.

 This area also serves as an important wildlife corridor containing critical habitat for the northern spotted owl, pileated woodpecker, red tree vole, red-legged frog and pacific giant salamander.
 It also provides habitat for bears, cougars, bobcat, deer, elk, beaver, otter, hawks, osprey and both golden and bald eagles.